DangTranQL/cps_project/README.md

 # Path-guiding Multi-agent Robotic System
 This is a multi-agent robotic system.
 The system consists of a Teleoperating Agent which is used to map the environment and locations of QR codes, and a Task Agent which is used to go the available QR code with highest priority.
-The system is based on Rosmaster X3 Jetson Nano 4GB.
+The system is based on Rosmaster X3 Jetson Nano 4GB, pleae refer [here](http://www.yahboom.net/study/ROSMASTER-X3) for details.
 <center><img src="./images/rosmasterx3.jpg" width="50%" /></center>

 ## Project Motivation & Scenarios